brendanxwhitaker/instantnll/instantnll/README.md

 Make `model` and `dataset_reader` cased.
 DONE.

+Write a good battery of tests for the `SimRel` module.
+DONE.

 # TODO

-Write a good battery of tests for the `SimRel` module.

 Write tests for `CosineEncoder`.